 The Family Transition Program (FTP) was a welfare reform initiative designed to improve the self-sufficiency of single-parent recipients of Aid to Families with Dependent Children (AFDC) in Florida.

-The Family Transition Program was one of the demonstration projects made possible by Section 1115 waivers to the rules in effect at the time for the Aid to Families with Dependent Children (AFDC) program.
+FTP was one of the demonstration projects made possible by Section 1115 waivers to the rules in effect at the time for the AFDC program.
 These Section 1115 waivers allowed states to test new approaches to advance the objectives of the AFDC program.

 FTP had four main components.
-First, it offered enhanced services, such as case management, enhanced employment and training services, adult education, unpaid work experience, social and health services, child care, and support services.
-Project Independence, Florida’s preexisting welfare-to-work service provider, delivered the enhanced services, often in the FTP service centers.
-The clients were required to participate in the enhanced services for at least 30 hours per week until they obtained paid employment.
+First, it offered enhanced services, such as case management, enhanced employment and training services, adult education, unpaid work experience, social and health services, child care, and supportive services.
+Staff from the Florida Department of Labor and Employment Security (DLES) delivered the enhanced services, often in the FTP service centers.
+Individuals were required to participate in the enhanced services for at least 30 hours per week until they obtained paid employment.

-Second, participants were limited to 24 months of cash assistance receipt in any 60-month period after entering the program.
+Second, participants were limited to either 24 months of cash assistance in any 60-month period or 36 months of cash assistance in any 72-month period after entering the program.

 Finally, FTP offered several financial incentives to encourage work.
-The first $200 plus half of their remaining earned income were disregarded from a family’s cash assistance grant calculation, meaning that families could keep more of their income as their earnings increased.
+The first $200 plus half of their remaining earned income were disregarded from the calculation of a family’s cash assistance grant, meaning that families could keep more of their income as their earnings increased.

-Individuals not in FTP would instead see their grants reduce by one dollar for each dollar they earned.
-Families could also accumulate more assets than were normally allowed without losing eligibility for AFDC, and were offered transitional child care for two years after they left FTP.
+Individuals not in FTP would instead see their grants reduce by $1 for each dollar they earned.
+Families could also accumulate more assets than were normally allowed without losing eligibility for AFDC, and they were offered transitional child care for two years after they left FTP.

 The program took place in Escambia County, Florida.